Real-time Rendering-based Surgical Instrument Tracking via Evolutionary Optimization: Methodology

 A key advantage of CMA-ES in rendering-based pose estimation is its natural compatibility with blackbox batch rendering.
 At each iteration, the search distribution is updated based on the top-$M$ elite candidates $\{\Theta_i^{(k)}\}_{i=1}^M$ of the $N$ samples generated from the previous distribution $\mathcal{N}(\mu^{(k)}, \Sigma^{(k)})$

 where $\{w_i\}_{i=1}^K$ are the weights of the elite candidates, $c_m$, $c_1$, and $c_\mu$ are learning rates, $\mathbf{p}_c$ is the evolution path that accumulates successive steps of $\mu$ to introduce momentum, and $\sigma_k$ is the adapted step size.
-These updates depend only on the fitness ranking of sampled states, eliminating the need for differentiable rendering pipelines and enabling efficient parallel evaluation of multiple candidates in each iteration, substantially reducing the wall-clock time for pose estimation compared to gradient-based methods.
+These updates depend only on the fitness ranking of sampled states, eliminating the need for differentiable rendering pipelines and effectively exploiting batch rendering to evaluate multiple candidates in parallel at each iteration, substantially reducing the wall-clock time for pose estimation compared to gradient-based methods.